 Last updated 27 Jun 2017

-Between 2006 and 2011, the rate of growth in Australia’s population (8.3 per cent) was slightly lower than the rate that new households formed (8.6 per cent).
+Between 2006 and 2011, the rate of growth in Australia’s population (8.3%) was slightly lower than the rate that new households formed (8.6%).
 This indicates that although the population was increasing the new households kept forming at a faster rate, meaning that there were sufficient dwellings available and affordable for them to move in to and ‘form’ households in.

 Between 2011 and 2016, however, this trend reverses.
-The rates of population increase was slightly greater (8.8 per cent) but the rate of new household formation was much lower at 6.8 per cent.
+The rates of population increase was slightly greater (8.8%) but the rate of new household formation was much lower at 6.8 per cent.
 This data may indicate that a considerable number of people are not forming new households due to a shortage of sufficient and affordable dwellings.